BrockDSL/Power_BI_Service_Tutorial/README.md

 ### Setup
 The first step for this tutorial is getting on to Power BI Service.
-Navigate to [app.powerbi.com](https://app.powerbi.com/home) and login using your brock id[.] to login[remove "to login"].
+Navigate to [app.powerbi.com](https://app.powerbi.com/home) and login using your brock id.
 Once you have logged in click on the "new look" slider at the top of the screen.
 You are welcome to use the old look if you prefer but be aware that your screen may not look like the screenshots in this tutorial and the location of some menus are different.
 Next, click on [This Link](Sample_Data.xlsx) and then click "download" to get the file on your computer.

 ### Getting Data
-Click on the "Get Data" button at the bottom right of the scree[n].
+Click on the "Get Data" button at the bottom right of the screen.
 Under the "Create new content" heading select "Get" under files.
 Choose "Local File" and choose the sample dataset.
 Click the "Import" button and your data will now be available in Power BI.

 ### Reports